pret/pokered/FEATURES.md

 - Strength can be used on boulders by pressing A on them while you have a pokemon with strength in your party.
 - Seafoam Islands and Victory Road will remember that you used Strength between going up and down floors so you don't have to re-enable it.
 - Fuchsia City's layout has been modified very slightly to be less annoying to navigate.
+- Route 23 has some grass just after the north exit of Victory Road to allow reaching those encounters more easily late game.
+- Some pokemon evolve at earlier levels

 ## New Gameplay Features
 - Mew is under the truck!!!
 Use strength on it from the right side.
 If the SS Anne has left, it returns after obtaining the Soul Badge.